 Monica Gaughan (Co-PI)

-Monica Gaughan is Associate Professor in the School of Human Evolution and Social Change at Arizona State University.
+Monica Gaughan is Professor in the School of Human Evolution and Social Change at Arizona State University.
 She earned a Master of Public Administration degree from the Maxwell School, Syracuse University (1992); one of her criteria in choosing the program was not having to write another thesis.
 After working a couple of more years as a Presidential Management Fellow at the U.S. Department of Health and Human Services, Gaughan earned a master’s (1997) and doctorate (1999) in sociology from the University of North Carolina at Chapel Hill.
 Her research may be found in Science Technology and Human Values, Journal of Health and Social Behavior, Research Evaluation, Research Policy, Journal of Technology Transfer, Family Planning Perspectives, and Journal of Marriage and Family.
 Gaughan has held academic appointments at Oglethorpe University (1999-2001), Georgia Institute of Technology (2002-2006), and the University of Georgia (2006-2013).
 She loves to travel near and far, has too many pets, and considers no day complete without reading fiction.